MC42/hi-im.kim/writing/pmmm/analogue.md

 ## Epilogue

 - Junko gets the "irregularity" speech from Kyubey, she swears off contracting.
-- Sakie's sister (Mrs. Aki) wipes Saotome's memory of magical girls for her own safety and health.
+- Kunogi Aki (Mrs. Aki, Mabayu's mother) wipes Saotome's memory of magical girls for her own safety and health.
 - Junko keeps it, not wanting to forget that none day the cabbity bastard might come crawling back.